 Unless you’re a very experienced reader, the Pinyin will almost certainly distract you from reading the characters.
 Here’s the same text, but annotated with colours, created with this tool over at Purple Culture:

 The link between the colours and the tones is completely arbitrary, of course.
 There are in fact many different colour schemes, which is one of the disadvantages of using colours unless you always have control over which scheme is used.
 This particular tool actually allows you to choose among several colour schemes, but you don’t always create your own learning materials.

 Another disadvantage with using colours is that because the choice of colours is arbitrary, there’s an extra step between seeing the colour and recalling the correct tone.
 This can be learnt, of course, but still takes some getting used to.

-Using tone marks without Pinyin
+Using marks to show Chinese tones without Pinyin

 The second method, which I prefer myself, is to add tone marks without Pinyin.
 This can be done using another nifty tool over at Purple Culture.
 The same text looks like this:

 Update: After writing this article, I e-mailed Purple Culture to ask them if it were possible to add a dot for neutral tones.
 They have now updated their tool so that is adds dots for neutral tones!
 The above picture represents this new output rather than the original version which had nothing at all above characters with neutral tones.

 This takes a bit more space since an extra line is needed, but that’s seldom an issue.
 I personally find this method more appealing because it gets rid of the arbitrary colours and sticks to tone marks, which are directly linked to the contour of the tones.